shaloo/docs.arcana/includes/text-snippets/warn-passkeys-no-signup.md

-!!! an-caution
+!!! an-caution "Passkeys Login vs. Sign-up"

-        Apps using {{config.extra.arcana.sdk_name}} can let users log in with passkeys, but not sign up with them.

-        Apps must offer sign-up or login through traditional methods (social login, passwordless, etc.).
-After logging in, users can set up a passkey for future logins.
-Once that’s done, they can choose the "login via passkeys" option next time they log in.
+      Apps using {{config.extra.arcana.sdk_name}} can enable passkey logins, but only after a user logs in to the app and creates, links passkeys for the app.
+Users must first sign up or log in using traditional methods (social login, passwordless, etc.) since passkeys aren’t available for initial login.
+After setting up passkeys, they can use the "login via passkeys" option for future logins.